gregg-shick/spec-convert/Satellite Management Controller.md

 words, terminal hardware does not itself manage other hardware.
 Satellites are terminal hardware.

 ### 1. License
+INSERT THIS
+### 1.2 Acknowledgements
+The Contributors of this Specification would like to acknowledge the following companies for their feedback:

+Hewlett Packard Enterprise
+Google
+Samsung
+Dell
+Meta

+### 1.3 References
+Insert this

 ### 2. Compliance with OCP Tenants
 #### 2.1 Openness